dansmyers/ProblemSolving2/Handouts/quick_and_merge_sorts.md

     5 4 9 3 7 2 6 1

-    First time: do the partition step casually, just reorder the list without worrying about pointers.
+First, do the partition step casually: just reorder the list without worrying about pointers.
 Work all the way through the sort process.

-    Second time: repeat the first pass of the algorithm using pointers.
+Next, perform the first pass of the algorithm using pointers.

 Now try sorting this list:

     1 2 3 4 5

-    What happens to QuickSort when it processes a sorted list?
+**What happens to QuickSort when it processes a sorted list**?

 Merge Sort